cgiliberto/notebooks/buddhism_tibetan.md

+Dreyfus, G.B.J.
+2003. *The Sound of Two Hands Clapping: The Education of a Tibetan Buddhist Monk*.
+University of California Press.

 Geshe Rabten and Wallace, A.B.
 1980. *The Life and Teaching of Geshe Rabten*.
 Allen & Unwin.

 Newland, G. 1993. *The Two Truths*.
 Snow Lion.